ravenkls/pyflame/README.md

 # PyFlame
 This is an IDE coded in python, it is work in progress at the moment and doesnt actually have any real uses.

+## What I learned
+ - Complex regular expressions were needed for syntax highlighting
+ - Planning ahead by creating modular methods and functions which can be reused

 ## How to download it
 ```buildoutcfg
 git clone https://github.com/ravenkls/pyflame.git